freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 06/03/2022 "Cool story.
+This has Literally NOTHING to do with crypto.
+What is this the travel channel now?" -PlsN2moreMOnthsLoLz @doncrypto00 in reply to the The Highest of Stakes Movie teaser

++ 06/02/2022 "Warning for pulsicans (CRITICAL): I’ve gone through the PulseChain codebase and discovered that they’ve accidentally forked the code for the Merge with them from Ethereum (PoW => PoS).
+But since PulseChain is already PoS it will un-Merge instead and turn PulseChain back into PoW!" -Eric & Erica Wall

 + 06/01/2022 Pulsechain will be Richard Heart's biggest failure to date.

 + 05/31/2022 Pulsechain has been delayed again.
 Can the devs do something?!!?!?